 flash bulb gun

 Given a flashbulb gun with fan-folding reflector.
 Fascinated by the technology, but not much used because of cost of bulbs.
-Tried magnesium ribbon gifted by school physics teacher but messy, unreliable, and low powered.
+Tried magnesium ribbon gifted me by my school physics teacher but it was messy, unreliable, and low powered.

 Lost interest in photography when I left home for university in 1960.
 My left behind photographs and kit got lost in a parental house move.